msakp/tg.v/README.md

+# tg.V

-# tg.V - fully functional telegram's channels viewer with respect to anonymity
+## telegram client for channel viewing with respect to anonymity